beirern/Personal-Website/posts/making-website-first-pass.md

 >Can you code up a website that uses PaperMod as the theme and write an example blog post.
 If I run hugo server I want to be able to see this website on my computer on whatever port Hugo decides to use

-Claude then proceded to make a bunch of files to do just this.
+Claude then proceeded to make a bunch of files to do just this.
 I have to say I was very impressed, I hadn't seen ChatGPT have this kind of functionality and I then took all the files it had created and copied them over... and of course this also did not work

 >I just get a blank page and no html when I go to localhost:1313

-Claude and I proceded to go back and forth trying to fix the issue but get no where.
+Claude and I proceeded to go back and forth trying to fix the issue but get no where.
 At this point I admit defeat.
-As I mentioned earlier what I value in personal projects is minimial complexity and being able to fully understand my codebase, so Hugo seemed like it wouldn't be a good choice (it definetly wasn't me being lazy and not wanting to dive into Hugo).
+As I mentioned earlier what I value in personal projects is minimal complexity and being able to fully understand my codebase, so Hugo seemed like it wouldn't be a good choice (it definitely wasn't me being lazy and not wanting to dive into Hugo).

 >Honestly I don't want to use something like Hugo because it's difficult for me to understand.
 I would rather just write the website without using heavy frameworks.
 Let's not even worry about a DB and just make a website that uses Node for the backend but otherwise isn't tied to a framework.